-If you are successful, you will receive a written offer, including any specific conditions attached to the grant.
-If you are unsuccessful, we will notify you in writing and give you an opportunity to discuss the outcome with us.
+We will advise you of the outcome of your application in writing.
+If you are successful, we advise you of any specific conditions attached to the grant.

+If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.